technicallyty/hardhat/docs/guides/hardhat-console.md

 The `compile` task will be called before opening the console prompt, but you can skip this with the `--no-compile` parameter.

 The execution environment for the console is the same as for tasks.
 This means the configuration has been processed, and the [Hardhat Runtime Environment] initialized and injected into the global scope.
-For example, that you'll have access in the global scope to the `config` object:
+For example, you'll have globally scoped access to the `config` object:
 ```
 > config
 { defaultNetwork: 'hardhat',